TommasoBelluzzo/FastHashes/README.md

 FashHashes is...

- * `High-Performing`: it makes extensive use of method inlining and unsafe memory pointers in order to speed up computations, every single piece of code has been optimized and micro-optimized;
+ * `High-Performing`: its deeply-optimized code makes extensive use of method inlining and unsafe memory pointers in order to speed up computations;
  * `Endian-Agnostic`: it provides consistent results regardless of the machine byte order, while only moderately affecting the performance of computations;
  * `Object-Free`: only primitive types and/or arrays of primitive types are used).